memmar1/Machine-Learning/Machine_Learning/week1_project/Readme.md

 # your task

-You will practice your data cleaning skills on the main data (not the summarized version) by perfoming the following tasks:
+In this project I will practice data cleaning skills on the main data (not the summarized version) by perfoming the following tasks:
 1. Explore the missingness in the dataset for categorical and numerical data
 2. Develop a strategy to deal with the missing values, i.e deletion, imputation by mean or mode etc, whilst providing rationale for your approach.
 3. Drop non-consequntial fields